 There are no two ways about it: James Gunn's Guardians of the Galaxy turned out to be an absolutely massive hit.
-Not only did it earn some of the best reviews of 2014, it also turned out to be massively popular with movie-goers and a box office smash.
-With all of the buzz going into opening weekend, it was barely a surprise when Marvel Studios announced, before the first film even opened, that a Guardians of the Galaxy Vol. 2 would be out in 2017.
+Not only did it earn some of the best reviews of 2014, it also turned out to be massively popular with movie-goers and was a box office smash.
+With all of the buzz going into opening weekend, it was barely a surprise when Marvel Studios announced, before the first film even opened, that Guardians of the Galaxy Vol. 2 would be out in 2017.
 Now it's easily one of our most anticipated future titles.

 Marvel Studios is, of course, very good at keeping details about their in-development projects secret, but every so often a cool little bit of info sneaks out and tells us just a little bit more about the film.
 That's where we come in.
-Below you’ll find a compilation of every detail we know about Guardians of the Galaxy Vol. 2 so far, from who we know is coming back to what new characters we can expect to show up.
-Read on, and learn!
+Let's start by taking a look at what we've seen from the film so far by way of its first full trailer:

-What Is The Guardians of the Galaxy 2 Release Date?Of the 10 movies that will be coming out in Phase 3 of the Marvel Cinematic Universe, Guardians of the Galaxy Vol. 2 will be arriving third - following both Captain America: Civil War and Doctor Strange - and will be in theaters on May 5, 2017.
-The deep space story will kick things off and be followed by Jon Watts' Spider-Man: Homecoming (July 7, 2017) and Taika Waititi's Thor: Ragnarok (November 3, 2017).
+Of the 10 movies that will be coming out in Phase 3 of the Marvel Cinematic Universe, Guardians of the Galaxy Vol. 2 will be arriving third - following both Captain America: Civil War and Doctor Strange.
+The first movie to come out as part of Marvel Studios' first calendar year with three blockbusters, the James Gunn-directed sequel will be in theaters on May 5, 2017.
+The deep space story will kick things off for the year, and be followed by Jon Watts' Spider-Man: Homecoming (July 7, 2017) and Taika Waititi's Thor: Ragnarok (November 3, 2017).

-What Is The Guardians of the Galaxy 2 Rating?This is not going to blow anybody's minds.
+This is not going to blow anybody's minds.
 Despite the fact that Guardians of the Galaxy Vol. 2 has not yet been fully assembled and brought before a ratings board, we can already guarantee you what the Marvel Studios film's rating is going to be: PG-13.
 How do we know this?
 Because every Marvel feature to this point has been rated PG-13, and it's been confirmed by the CEO of Disney that there are no plans to make an R-rated superhero title any time soon.

 It's true that James Gunn's first few directorial efforts - including Slither and Super - were both blood-covered affairs that earned hard R-ratings, but we certainly don't expect that for Guardians of the Galaxy Vol. 2.
 Even beyond the fact that Marvel has no interest in making R-rated movies, making the sequel only for audiences older than 18 would be a serious burn to the younger fans who fell in love with the first movie.